← Back to blog

 Nature and Children's Development: Why Outdoor Play Is Non-Negotiable

-Outdoor Light and the Myopia Epidemic
+Outdoor Light

 In Taiwan, researchers made a prediction in 2013 that seemed almost too simple to be right.
 They proposed that the dramatic rise in childhood myopia — short-sightedness — across East Asia, from roughly 10–15% of children in the 1960s to 80–90% today in countries like Singapore and South Korea, was caused primarily by children spending too little time outdoors.